gregecmaregec/gregecmaregec.github.io/_pages/about_me.md

-I grew up in a village in Slovenia.
+I grew up in a village in Slovenia.<br>
-Currently, I am a student at Uni Mannheim, Germany - focusing primarily on IT and Finance.
+Currently, I am a student at Uni Mannheim, Germany - focusing primarily on IT and Finance.<br>
 <br>
 <br>
 <i>e-mail: gregor.mihelac (at) outlook (dot) com